ArcNLET-Py/ArcNLET-Py/README.md

 - **Nitrogen Plume Estimation**: Determines nitrogen travel paths and estimates plume formation with the Transport Module.
 - **Phosphorus Plume Estimation**: Models phosphorus transport using Langmuir and Linear isotherms with the Transport Module.
 - **Load Calculation**: Computes nitrogen and/or phosphorus removal and final load estimates to water bodies with the Load Estimation Module.
+- **Temporal Variation Evaluation**: Empirically evaluates the temporal variation of nitrogen and phosphorus concentrations and loads by accounting for fluctuations in groundwater levels at monitoring wells.

+### Temporal Variation Method

+ArcNLET-Py introduces a method to empirically evaluate the **temporal variation** of nitrogen and phosphorus concentrations and loads.
+While the model typically assumes steady-state groundwater flow, this new method addresses the dynamic nature of real-world hydrological conditions.

+By selecting study areas where long-term groundwater level and nitrogen/phosphorus concentration data are available (e.g., Turkey Creek sub-basin), the method enables users to analyze how **high**, **average**, and **low groundwater levels** affect the load estimates.
+This approach is particularly useful in assessing how fluctuating conditions impact nitrogen and phosphorus transport over time.

+For example, continuous measurements from monitoring wells provide valuable data that allow users to evaluate the differences in estimated loads under varying groundwater levels.
+This method highlights the importance of temporal variation in environmental modeling and provides deeper insights into the uncertainty associated with steady-state assumptions.

 ## Module Overview